charmtraders-apps/issue_tracker/README.md

 Our team regularly reviews submitted issues and feature requests.
 While we strive to address all submissions in a timely manner, response times may vary based on the current workload and the complexity of the reported issue or requested feature.

-Thank you for contributing to the improvement of OptiLiveX and OptiSimX!
+Thank you for contributing to the improvement of OptiTrade and OptiBot!